reshufflehq/reshuffle-teamwork-connectors/README.md

 More details about the fields are described in [teamwork-api](https://github.com/moshie/teamwork-api)

-You can use the `webhookPath` to configure the url that Teamwork hits when it makes its calls to.
+You can use the `webhookPath` to configure the url that Teamwork hits when it makes its calls to Reshuffle.
-For example - having the Reshuffle runtime URL `https://my-reshuffle.com` and `webhookPath='/webhook` will result in a complete webhook path of `https://my-reshuffle.com/webhook`.
+For example - having the Reshuffle runtime URL `https://my-reshuffle.com` and `webhookPath=/webhook` will result in a complete webhook path of `https://my-reshuffle.com/webhook`.
 If you do not provide a `webhookPath`, Reshuffle will use the default webhook path for the connector which is `/webhooks/teamwork`.
 You will need to register this webhook with Teamwork.
 See [instructions](https://developer.teamwork.com/projects/webhooks/setup).